giellalt/lang-rmf/rmf.md

 ---

 # Kale Romani Numerals
-Numerals so far only 1-10.
+Numerals so far only 1-10, the tens, hundred , thousand, million.
+No inflection added.

 **LEXICON Numerals**